launchdarkly/launchpad-ui/MIGRATION.md

 ### React 18

-Due to updating to `framer-motion` v7, the minimum required version of React is v18 for Launchpad components.
+Due to updating to `framer-motion` v7, the minimum required version of React is v18 for LaunchPad components.